Qile-J/CV_DeepONet/README.md

 # README: Complex-Valued DeepONet

-This repository contains the implementation of the **Complex-Valued DeepONet** model proposed in our paper, *"Complex-Valued Deep Operator Network (DeepONet) for Three-Dimensional Maxwell's Equations"*.
+This repository contains the implementation of the **Complex-Valued Deep Operator Network (DeepONet)** model proposed in our paper, *"Complex-Valued Deep Operator Network (DeepONet) for Three-Dimensional Maxwell's Equations"*.
 Code for training and testing will be updated.

 ## Requirements
 - Python 3.8+